kuntashov/redmine-bundle-uat/README.md

 ### Plugins testing

-### Add new plugin for tests
+### Add new plugin to test them

-plugins what you want to testing must add like git submodules, example command must look like this
+plugins that you want to test should be installed as git submodules, e.g. command should look like this

 ```Shell
 cd redmine-bundle-uat
 git submodule add <plugin-clone-url> ./plugins/<plugin-dir-like-it-register-in-init-file>
 ```

-### Create deploy scripts
+### Create deploying scripts

 * in production we use docker composite from https://github.com/sameersbn/docker-redmine
-* that project use scrip[t for install plugins
+* that project use script to install plugins

 ~~~
 TODO - add generator for pre-install.sh, post-install.sh и init.sh for plugins in docker